Ludophilia/Minishell/assignment/2025/on_chaos.md

 	- High probability of mistakes/failures/course corrections.
 	- Will probably get stuck multiple times.

-	- Cleanup/structure will come once clarity is reached.
+- Cleanup/structure will come ONLY once clarity is reached.